 Buy (or visit a market stall) and you can point a smartphone at the QR code on the labels and learn more about where that particular harvest came from.

 In some seasons, aspiring beekeepers may also be able to buy splits from either from my stocks or from close collaborators at Cloverlea Apiaries.

 Where have all the native honeybees gone?
-Most areas now have honeybees which have hybridised with imported strains, but a small group of enthusiasts (is three small?) with an isolated site in the Ochils are bringing them back and making queens available.
+Most areas now have honeybees which have hybridised with imported strains, but a small group of enthusiasts (is three small?) with an isolated site in the Ochils are starting to bring them back.
 Check out the progress we and others have been making with a new bee society for enthusiasts of the native honey bee.

 Anything else?
 Well, with a wealth of experience behind me, why not share it?
 I’ve been helping the Tay Landscape Partnership find and train new beekeepers, and am willing to provide services based on beekeeping knowledge and scientific training.
 The beginners in the East of Scotland Beekeepers Association also benefit from training and apiary visits.

-For now I’m building numbers of colonies, managing bees particularly in country estates around both sides of the Tay estuary and Earn and requeening the colonies with Scottish native stock gathered from Tayside, Fife, Aberdeenshire, Moidart and Colonsay.
-And helping the wonderful Jim get a honey house commissioned to get the show properly on the road.
+My apiaries are mostly in country estates around both sides of the Tay estuary and the Earn.
+The wonderful Jim built a honey house in Fife which is now commissioned to get the show properly on the road.

 *** News ***

 Tay Bees and Honey will next be at Stockbridge Market on Sunday 22nd December and then again a week later on 29th December.
 Me and my helpers will then turn up there every fourth Sunday through 2020.
 Also appearing in Kirkcaldy for Louise’s Artisan Market in the High Street every Friday.
 Looking forward to seeing you there!